itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-12-global-ignores.md

 Which isn't elegant.
 At all.

 > I have a slight problem with this, though.
-The .DS_Store isn’t related to your
+The .DS_Store isn't related to your
-> project, it is related to the system you’re coding on. _Your .gitignore file
+> project, it is related to the system you're coding on. _Your .gitignore file
 > will be a lot more elegant if it only lists files that are related to the
 > projects_.